 Registration of interests in and transfers of the Shares will be made only through a book-based system (the "Book-Entry Only System") administered by CDS.
 Shares must be purchased, transferred and surrendered for redemption through a CDS Participant.
 All rights of Shareholders must be exercised through, and all payments or other property to which such Shareholder is entitled will be made or delivered by, CDS or the CDS Participant through which the Shareholder holds such Shares.
 Upon purchase of any Shares, the Shareholders will receive only a customer confirmation from the registered dealer which is a CDS Participant and from or through which the Shares are purchased.
-References in this prospectus to a Shareholder means, unless the context otherwise requires, the owner of the beneficial interest in such Shares.
+A reference in this Annual Information Form to a Shareholder means, unless the context otherwise requires, the owner of the beneficial interest in such Shares.